roadrunner-server/docs/lab/access-logs.md

-# Logging — HTTP Access logs
+# HTTP Access logs

 RoadRunner has the HTTP access logs support, which provides detailed information about incoming HTTP requests and responses.

-> **Note**
+{% hint style="info" %}
-> This feature is disabled by default, but it can be easily enabled by configuring the HTTP server.
+This feature is disabled by default, but it can be easily enabled by configuring the HTTP server.
+{% endhint %}

 ## Enabling HTTP Access Logs